GSA/search-gov-website/admin-center/dashboard/add-site.md

 ---

-***Troubleshooting Tip:*** For non-English sites, some agencies opt to include the specific location of the language's content (such as agency.gov/language or language.agency.gov) in their [Domains]({{ site.baseurl }}/admin-center/content/domains.html) to further refine the search results.
-Test the results for your non-English site with both the general agency.gov and the language-specific location to determine which setting gives you the best results.
+***Troubleshooting Tip:*** For non-English sites, some agencies opt to include the specific location of the language's content (such as example.gov/language or language.example.gov) in their [Domains]({{ site.baseurl }}/admin-center/content/domains.html) to further refine the search results.
+Test the results for your non-English site with both the general example.gov and the language-specific location to determine which setting gives you the best results.

 ***Troubleshooting Tip:*** Once you've added your site, you can edit your display name on the [Settings]({{ site.baseurl }}/admin-center/dashboard/settings.html) page.
 If you later need to edit your site handle or language, email us at <search@support.digitalgov.gov>.